The OTB Open returned for its second year on the Disc Golf Pro Tour in 2022 from Friday, May 20 to Sunday, May 22.

 The history of the OTB Open starts with a tournament of a different name: the San Francisco Open (SFO).

 SFO splashed onto the disc golf scene in 2018: a brand new event on a brand new course that was part of the relatively new Disc Golf Pro Tour.

-In 2019, the event returned to Gleneagles with a few minor kinks worked out and again pleased pros and fans alike.
+The disc golf course built on the Gleneagles golf course that hosted the SFO instantly became a tour hit following the inaugural event, and in 2019, the tournament returned to Gleneagles with a few minor kinks worked out and again pleased pros and fans alike.

-"We learned a ton in 2018, both what worked well and what didn't work well," co-tournament director Shawn Mercy said.
+"We learned a ton in 2018, both what worked well and what didn't work well," said Shawn Mercy said, co-tournament director of the SFO and both OTB Opens.
 "That rolled over pretty well into 2019.
 We did try to do some additional things, but 2019 was pretty much a rinse and repeat though we did have the foundation of 2018 to go off of."

 The SFO crew was even more at ease and ambitious as they prepared to put on the third iteration of their event, but then COVID hit.

 "We felt really good going into 2020," Mercy said.
 "We had two years of experience at that venue working with that course and running an event of this scale.
 We had pretty big plans to increase the scope of the event and felt more comfortable with the overall project.
 But that was cancelled."